 I have passed the Series 7 exam; do I also need the Series 63 to register as a registered representative for a broker-dealer?

-Most states require an individual to have passed the Series 63 in addition to any exam requirements established by FINRA, such as passing the Series 7.
+Most states require an individual to have passed the Series 63 in addition to any exam requirements established by FINRA, such as passing the Securities Industry Essentials exam and the Series 7.
 Check with the applicable state securities administrator for details on that state’s policies.
 Contact information for all state regulators is available on this site.

 When can I register as an Investment Adviser representative if I haven’t taken the Series 65, or Series 66 in combination with the Series 7?